Skip to main content

 Every engagement ends the same way

 Here's the pattern.
 Analysis wraps Thursday.
 Deck is due Monday.
-The weekend gets spent reformatting instead of starting discovery with the next client.
+The lead consultant's weekend gets spent reformatting instead of running discovery with the next client.
+The associates are idle because they can't touch the deck without senior sign-off on the narrative.

 The deck structure is identical to the last one.
 Current state.
 Gap analysis.
 Opportunities.
 Roadmap.
 The content changes every time.
 The container never does.
-And yet it gets rebuilt from scratch, every engagement, like it's the first time you've ever done it.
+And yet it gets rebuilt from scratch, every engagement, like it's the first time the firm has ever done it.

-He's right.
 The problem isn't that the deck is hard.
 It's that there's no repeatable system for going from finished analysis to client-ready presentation.
-Every time, the lead consultant starts from memory or a rough prior template and reconstructs the narrative manually.
+Every time, the lead consultant starts from memory or a rough prior template and reconstructs the narrative manually, because the firm's IP lives in their head and not in a system associates can execute against.

 By the time your three-phase synthesis process is done, the hard analytical work is behind you.
 The deck is what comes next.
-And it's the step where most consultants give the time back.
+And it's the step where most boutique firms give the margin back.

 Where the hours actually go